To record or not to record: When should cops turn on their body cameras?

 Navigating the complexity of BWCs is a challenge police departments continue to face.
 If you’re in need of BWC training for your department, PoliceOne Academy has several online courses available, including “How to Implement a BWC Program.”
 Start your path to becoming an expert by visiting PoliceOneAcademy.com and submitting a request to learn more.

-There is a consensus of opinion that prior to a police agency implementing a body-worn camera program, police executives must ensure a well-defined use policy is in place.
-Agreeing on the need for a policy is easy, but determining what that policy should entail is where the “rubber meets the road” and the consensus of opinion can drift apart.
+There is a consensus that prior to a police agency implementing a body-worn camera program, police executives must ensure a well-defined use policy is in place.
+Agreeing on the need for a policy is easy, but determining what that policy should entail is where the “rubber meets the road” and the consensus can drift apart.

 There are four main areas of concern regarding the use of body-worn cameras by police officers:

 A comprehensive policy should address each of these areas.
 However, one of the most critical is determining when an officer should activate the camera and audio.

 What do model policies say?

 A review of model policies from the Police Executive Research Forum (PERF), International Association of Chiefs of Police (IACP), U.S. Department of Justice Office of Community Oriented Policing Services (COPS) and Bureau of Justice Assistance (BJA) provides some common policy points and suggestions for implementation.

 Similarly, a review of model policy suggestions from the American Civil Liberties Union (ACLU), the Brennan Justice Center at New York University School of Law and The Leadership Conference on Civil and Human Rights provides nearly identical policy statements with slight variations from those of PERF, IACP, COPS and BJA.